uber/react-vis/docs/markdown/crosshair.md

 Type: `Array<Object>`
 The array of data points to show the crosshair at.
 Crosshair will automatically align to the horizontal position of the points passed there.

-#### formatTitle (optional)
+#### titleFormat (optional)
 Type: `function`
 The function that formats the title for the crosshair.
 Receives the list of data points, should return an object containing `title` and `value` properties.
 _Note: please pass custom contents in case if you need different look for the crosshair._

-#### formatItems (optional)
+#### itemsFormat (optional)
 Type: `function`
 The function that formats the list of items for the crosshair.
 Receives the list of data points, should return an array of objects containing `title` and `value` properties.
-Note: please pass custom contents in case if you need different look for the crosshair.
+_Note: please pass custom contents in case if you need different look for the crosshair._